 First Church Organized

-Commissioned by the Board, the Rev. David F. McFarland stepped off the stage in Santa Fe and registered at the Exchange Hotel, on Thursday, November 22, 1866.
+Commissioned by the Board of Domestic Missions of the Presbyterian Church, the Rev. David F. McFarland stepped off the stage in Santa Fe and registered at the Exchange Hotel, on Thursday, November 22, 1866.
 He called on Mrs. Mitchell the next day.
 The first worship service was held two days later in the Council Chamber in the Palace of the Governors.
 Nearly 40 persons were present, many of whom were Army wives in their late 20s.
 Sabbath School was held that afternoon.

 With a petition signed by 12 persons, McFarland officially organized the church in the Council Chamber in the Palace of the Governors on January 6, 1867.
 A plaque inside the Palace dedicated on January 6, 1967, celebrates this historical event.